 Guandu Nature Park (關渡自然公園) is a large park a nature reserve in Beitou District of Taipei.
 The park was originally planned to be turned into a stadium but was saved by wildlife conservationists who were concerned about the birds and wetlands within the park.
 The area includes bike trails, bird-watching observatories, and walking trails.
 It is definitely worth a visit on your next trip to Taipei.

+Here you can also enjoy Guandu Wharf and Guandu Temple.
+Click on the links above for our full blogs on these three areas.
 Historical Background: Around 1700 during the Qing Dynasty, the area around Guandu Nature Park was a vast body of water.
 By 1875, it had been reclaimed and converted into farmland.
 However, after 1955, due to groundwater extraction in the Taipei Basin causing land subsidence, the construction of the Guandu Dike, and the rerouting of the Keelung River, this area frequently experienced flooding, and the farmland outside the dike was gradually abandoned and swamps and mangrove forests began to form in the area.
 The wetland and migratory bird habitat in front of Guandu Temple soon became a focal point for birdwatchers.
 The Taipei Birdwatching Association wrote to the city government asking to establishment a protected area.
 In 1983, the Taipei City Government under Taipei Mayor Lee Tung-Huii designated the grassy marshlands from south of the Guandu Dike to the tip of Shezi Island at the mouth of the Keelung River as the "Taipei Guandu Waterbird Ecological Conservation Area."
 Plans were also made for a nature park.
 Guandu Nature Park The mudflats outside the Guandu Dike were designated as the "Guandu Nature Reserve" in 1986.
 In 1996, the Taipei City Government officially established "Guandu Nature Park," defining the protected area to preserve the natural wetland and provide a space for conservation, education, recreation, and research.
 The park covers an area of 57 hectares and includes a nature center, coastal forest area, pond area, fiddler crab area, birdwatching areas, and more.
 In 2001, the Taipei City Government entrusted the management of Guandu Nature Park to the Taipei Birdwatching Society.
 Since 2012, Guandu Nature Park has let brackish water flow into the park during high tide to increase the environmental diversity of the wetlands.
 Currently, the mangrove forests are also expanding.
 Birds Seen in the Park:

 Price: 60 NT per person Hours: 7 AM to 5 PM Tours: You can book a 2-hr Raohe Night Market Walking Private Tour with a Tour Guide, or Taipei at Night: Din Tai Fung Dinner & Raohe Street Night Market Guided Tour on KKday here, or Klook here .
 Where to stay: High end: We have stayed at and recommend the Nangang Marriott (book on Booking.com here or Agoda here).
 We have also stayed at and recommend the Yuanshan Grand Hotel, once the tallest building in Taiwan and still the most grand (book on Booking.com here or Agoda here).
 Looking for a hotel?
 We recommend booking through Booking.com here, which provides the best quality selection of accommodation in Taiwan.
 Find out where to stay in our Taiwan hotels guide or search for the best hotel deals in Taiwan here.
 How to get there: By MRT: Take the MRT red line to Guandu Station.
 The temple is about a ten minute walk to the west.
 You can also book an MRT travel pass on Klook here.
 By Car: If you travel there by car, there is lots of paid parking near the temple.
 If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
 You can also check out our car rental guide here.
 By Scooter: There is free parking next to the temple.
 Looking for scooter rental in Taipei?
 You can search on Klook here or KKday here to search for options.
 You can also check out our scooter rental guide here.
 By Bicycle: Cycling is the best way to enjoy Taiwan's landscapes if you have the time and energy, and there are many bike paths nearby.
 Looking for bicycle rentals in Taiwan?
 You can use Taiwan's many Youbike sharing stations, or search for rentals on KKday here, and search for tours on Klook here.
 You can also check out our Taiwan cycling guide here.
 You can also book a Sunset Riverside Bike Ride and Historical Tour, 4 Hour Cycling in Taipei, Ultimate 8-Hour Cycling City Tour, or Taipei City Bike Tour with Night Market Experience on TripAdvisor here.
 For more information, check out our Taiwan transportation guide here.
 Map: Wondering where to stay in the Beitou Hot Spring Area (北投最佳的溫泉英文介紹)?
 There are so many hot spring hotels in this area, that it may be hard to choose from.
 There are many hotels within walking distance from the MRT station as well as museums and historical sites.
 There are also hotels that are more secluded and private.
 In this blog, I will take you on a virtual tour to discover the best hotels in Beitou.